AdobeDocs/experience-manager-forms-cloud-service.en/help/ms-dynamics-odata-configuration.md

 ---
 title: How to configure Microsoft Dynamics OData?
-description: Learn how to create form data model based on the entities, attributes, and services defined in [!DNL Microsoft Dynamics] service.
-The form data model can be used to create Adaptive Forms that interact with [!DNL Microsoft Dynamics] server to enable business workflows.
+description: Learn how to create Form Data Model based on the entities, attributes, and services defined in [!DNL Microsoft Dynamics] service.
+The Form Data Model can be used to create Adaptive Forms that interact with [!DNL Microsoft Dynamics] server to enable business workflows.
 feature: Form Data Model
 role: Business Practitioner, Developers
 level: Beginner